bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

 Step 2 is massively complicated since GHC tries to use `GeneralizedNewtypeDeriving` in certain special cases whenever it can to optimize the generated instances.
 In addition, the phrase "can be successfully used with `GeneralizedNewtypeDeriving`" must be invoked since it is possible for `GeneralizedNewtypeDeriving` on certain datatypes.
 For example, you cannot have a newtype-derived `Functor` instance for `newtype Compose f g a = Compose (f (g a))`, since the last type variable `a` cannot be eta-reduced.

+Step 2.(c) deserves some explanation.
+As a rule, in the absence of an explicit `anyclass` keyword, GHC will never attempt to derive a "standard derivable class" using the `DeriveAnyClass` strategy, since it is guaranteed that doing so would not produce the instance you'd want.
+This also applies when derivable a standard derivable class for a newtype when both `-XGeneralizedNewtypeDeriving` and `-XDeriveAnyClass` are enabled, which is why we need the special case of 2.(c) to come before 2.(d) so that `-XDeriveAnyClass` doesn't kick in when it shouldn't.
+This fixes the problem originally reported in Trac [\#10598](https://gitlab.staging.haskell.org/ghc/ghc/issues/10598).